dragona/android-intro/starter/01_UserName/readme.md

 Now, your complete MainActivity.java file should look like [this](app/src/main/java/mg/studio/username/MainActivity.java)

 - [ ] Features version 1
   - [x] the application has a single activity.
   - [x] the application has a text view that displays "Enter the name"
   - [x] the application has an editText that will be used to retrieve the user input.
   - [x] the application has a button named "Proceed".
-When this button is pressed, the text from the editText is retrieved and displayed in a textview below the button
+When this button is pressed, the text from the editText is retrieved and displayed in a text view below the button
-    - [x] the application has a textview below the button to show the text inserted by the user
+  - [x] the application has a text view below the button to show the text inserted by the user
   - [x] a view (line) separates the button and the textview below it

 We completed version 1

 ![New project - Android View](display/insert.gif)

-Not, it is up to you to update this application and complete the version 2.
+Not, it is up to you to update this application and complete version 2.

 - [ ] Features version 2
   - [ ] all the features of version 1
   - [ ] validate the user input
     - [ ] display an informative toast if user presses the button Process but the edit text is empty.
     - [ ] remove the trailing spaces form the user input
   - [ ] clear the edit text after the user presses the button
   - [ ] hide the keyboard when the text is shown on the textview

 Feel free to check [this](https://github.com/dragona/android-intro/tree/master/01_UserName_Final)
 ![Hiding keyboard, validate user input](display/empty.gif)